Bingbing000/Group7_DATA550/README.md

 Conversely, to include the code for thorough inspection of the entire report, open the file '05_render_report.R' and set `params: production: FALSE` in the YAML title.
 This will generate a report with the code included.

 - Analysis on the whole dataset or only 55+ years population:
 There is a config.yml that has been set up to run two versions of the analyses: one for all subjects and one for subjects 55+.
-To run the analysis for all subjects, type `WHICH_CONFIG="default"` into the terminal.
-To run the analysis for subjects 55+, type `WHICH_CONFIG="old_age"` into the terminal.
+To run the analysis for all subjects, type `export WHICH_CONFIG="default"` into the terminal.
+To run the analysis for subjects 55+, type `export WHICH_CONFIG="old_age"` into the terminal.

 # How to create the final report